openstack/project-team-guide/doc/source/open-source.rst

 When utilizing third party modules or libraries which are not Apache 2.0 licensed, contributors need to understand how the interaction between the modules will work and the compatibility of the licenses involved.
-If there are doubts or concerns, it is recommended to raise the issue in the `Technical Committee Meeting`_ to discuss with the Technical Committee how to proceed.
+Please read the `licensing requirements`_, and if there are any remaining doubts or concerns, it is recommended to contact the Technical Committee (using the openstack-dev mailing-list with the [tc] prefix, or on the #openstack-tc IRC channel) to discuss with the Technical Committee how to proceed.
 In general, err on the side of caution here.

 With regards to dependencies, any third-party libraries or modules need to be vetted in the `global requirements`_.
 This ensures the added requirement of